Raymanyemao/Ti-DL/README.md

 # Tidal-DL
-Tool written in Python to download MP3s & FLACs from Tidal for Windows, and soon to be Linux.
+Tool written in Python to download AACs & FLACs from Tidal for Windows, and soon to be Linux.
 Sister of [Qobuz-DL](https://github.com/Sorrow446/Qobuz-DL).

 Latest versions: